How might your life change if you could cut expenses & learn how to save money?

 #1 Don’t get taken to the cleaners

 Taylor works in management and has to wear ties every day and suits many of those days.
 Having his shirts and slacks cleaned and pressed and suits dry cleaned was almost $200 each month.
-I bought a decent iron for about $70 and started ironing his shirts and slacks myself.
+I bought a decent iron and started ironing his shirts and slacks myself.

 It takes me about 1 hour on Sunday nights to press his clothes for the week.
 (I could probably iron faster but I’m usually watching Netflix while I work!)